wisdomagboh/parareal-manip/README.md

  		$ bash plot_generation.sh

 ## Citation
-If you find the code useful please consider citing [ISRR 2019](https://arxiv.org/abs/1903.08470)
+If you find the code useful please consider citing our paper at [ISRR 2019](https://arxiv.org/abs/1903.08470)

 	@inproceedings{agboh_isrr19,
 	  author    = {Wisdom C. Agboh and